fluxninja/aperture/docs/content/get-started/playground.md

 - `service1` calls `service2`, which then calls `service3`.
 This call graph is
   programmed in the request payload of the traffic generator.
-- `service3` (the last service in call graph) simulates concurrency constraint by limiting the number of requests it can process in parallel.
+- `service3` (the last service in the call graph) simulates concurrency constraint by limiting the number of requests it can process in parallel.
 - Each service simulates an artificial workload by taking a few milliseconds to reply for each request.
 - Flux Meter is configured on `service3`.
 Flux Meter helps monitor service-level